bailey-lab/msmt_dr_longitudinal_21-23/README.md

 this study, some of the input files for these steps are not included in this repo.

-## Step 2: Plot Dynamic Maps
+## Step 2: Calculate Prevalences and Plot Dynamic Maps
-This step takes AA tables and metadata from step 1 and adds dynamic maps in plotly.
+This step takes AA tables and metadata from step 1 and calculates the fraction of samples that have each mutation at a given geographic location (in our case a district of Tanzania, which is a level 2 identifier, akin to a county within the USA).
+Amino acid prevalences in the process.adds dynamic maps in plotly.
 These maps are useful for interactive scrolling but less useful for publication quality images.
-Calculates amino acid prevalences in the process.
 Uses this github repo as a template: https://github.com/simkin-bioinformatics/AA_table_visualization A more detailed description (along with copies of input scripts) can be found in the AA_table_visualization folder.